 A normal bird bath doesn’t work for hummingbirds because they’re so small.
 They need a very shallow bath that they can splash around in easily.
 Misters are a great way to provide hummers with a way to cool off and water to drink.
 You can purchase a mister attachment for your garden hose at your local garden center.
 Place your mister near bushes or trees so the birds can perch and rub against the wet leaves to bathe.

 My favorite option for hummingbirds, however, is a water bath.
 It’s so much fun to watch them splash around in the water.
 The simplest way to create a hummer bird bath is to purchase a small solar fountain (they’re not expensive at all) and place it in the center of a very shallow dish or bowl.
-Check out these options:
+However, if you want to go "all in" on your hummingbird bath, try this design (click on the image below for instructions):

 Hummingbird Craft Ideas